-Apparently this dish isn’t as crazy as it sounds.
-It tastes somewhere between a key lime pie and a citrus cheesecake.
+Apparently this dish isn’t as crazy as it sounds, tasting somewhere between a key lime pie and a citrus cheesecake.
 Why is the mayo even in the recipe?
 Is it to cut down the sweetness?
-Is it to gross out my brother Pat who cannot touch the stuff.
-But we’re gonna leave it in because it’s been in the recipe for almost a century.
+Is it to gross out my brother Pat, who cannot touch the stuff?
+But we’re gonna leave it in, because it’s been in the recipe for almost a century.

 4. Glace Fish Mold

 Ever felt the need to take flaked fish, chopped pimento, and throw it in a gelatin mold?
 Nope, neither did we.
-Hey, it’s shaped like a fish, that’s pretty cute!
+Hey, it’s shaped like a fish, that’s pretty cute, isn’t it?
 Nope, not at all.
 It definitely makes the list for our Top 10 disgusting foods.

-Now, this one actually might take the cake, or the jello how this countdown is going, for the most jaw-dropping dish on this list.
-I mean just look at it.
+Now, this one actually might take the cake (or the jello) for the most jaw-dropping dish on this list.
+I mean, just look at it.
 This recipe is basically a Jell-O’d fish that is often completed with ‘olive eyes.’
 You start out melting the gelatin with sugar, salt, and lemon juice.
-Then fold in the fish.
-Is it a Goldfish?
-No, fold in the fish- and actually, you can use any type of fish or even shellfish.
+Then fold in the fish — you can use any type of fish or even shellfish.
 Along with the flakey seafood, add green pepper, cucumber wedges, onion rings, pimento, and celery.
-That’s it.
-Pour it into your fish mold that we all have. served with a bowl of mayonnaise on the side, because why not.
-Finally, the garnish and the greatest touch.
-Place the olives for eyes to give off the appearance of the fish actually being alive.
-That way, you can meet your jiggly fish before you devour.
+And that’s it.
+Pour it into your fish mold that we all have handy and serve with a bowl of mayonnaise on the side, because, why not?
+Finally, the garnish and, for the greatest touch, place the olives for eyes to give off the appearance of the fish actually being alive.
+That way, you can meet your jiggly fish before you devour it.
 Ummm… Bon Appétit?
 Mmm… Maybe not!

 5. Perfection Salad

 Nothing screams perfection like the sight of this bad boy.
-Another ‘salad’ on this list that doesn’t actually look anything like a salad, noticing a trend here.
-Don’t get your hopes up.
+Another ‘salad’ on this list that doesn’t actually look anything like a salad — noticing a trend here?
 This one can be added to the ongoing pattern of foods being made with Jell-O back in the day.